wako-unofficial-addons/helios/README.md

 # What is Helios?
-Helios is a multi-source add-on for [wako](https://wako.app) with the added ability to install custom provider.
-Helios allows users to connect to multiple online/offline services at once for their viewing with a single click.
+Helios is an add-on for [wako](https://wako.app) that indexes and scrapes third-party sites that are publicly available on the internet.
+Helios does not host, upload or manage any of the content on these sites and Helios's app, staff and/or developers have no control over the content on these third party sites.
+Helios claims no responsibility for copyright, legality, accuracy, compliance, decency or any other aspect of the content displayed.
+It is positively the responsibility of the end user to avoid any actions that may constitute a violation of national, federal or terrestrial laws applicable to them.

 # Create your own provider
 If you'd like to know how providers work and create your own, read the [wiki](https://github.com/wako-unofficial-addons/helios/wiki/Providers)

-# Can I use Helios to illegally view copyrighted material?
-I will not, and nor will I condone the use of Helios or any custom providers to view illegal copyright content.
-No assistance will be given to any user that I identify to be using Helios for illegal purposes.
-Please respect copyrighted work and any laws applicable to yourself whilst using Helios.